-When it comes to rates, merchants often don't know to look past the subscription, flat rate, or interchange cost/ transaction.
+When it comes to merchant fees, merchants often don't know to look past the subscription, flat rate, or interchange cost/ transaction.
 Some processors, like Moneris, will charge extra or hidden processing fees on top of their standard rate.

 Moneris states they charge an Interchange+ Network Assessment Fee+ Moneris Transaction fee on every transaction.
 We know this is bundled with their subscription plans and may be subject to additional processing fees.

 Moneris only posts their PAYD and Moneris Go pricing on their website, which are flat-rate offerings and includes a monthly fee ($19.95/mo for PAYD, $29.95/mo for Go).
 If you want a more traditional payments outfit, you'll want to look into Moneris Core, but the downside is that you'll need to call them to find out more about what pricing they can offer you, as it's not posted on their website.
 That could mean Moneris Core offers custom rates to every business they sign based on projected annual revenue (or some other metric), or it could mean their pricing doesn't look as great on paper as they can make it sound over the phone.
 We'll let you decide.